cribskip/esp8266_poolstar/README.md

   1. https://store.poolstar.fr/Catalog/Product/5666
   2. https://warmpool.eu/bombas_silenp/

 and maybe others.
-Please open an issue if you think yours may be compatible so we can check.
+Please open an issue if you think yours may be compatible so we can check together.

 # Goal
 Control and query our new heat pump and later integrate it to the spa controller (will be seperate repo)